The rPACI package

 The first step to calculate the indices is to compute the

-by least-squares fitting of a general circle equation to the Cartesian
+least-squares fitting of a general circle equation to the Cartesian

-Ahn, Rauh, and Warnecke (2001) and Ramos-López et al. (2011) for more details).
+(center and radius) are computed from the coefficients (see Ahn et al. (2001) and Ramos-López et al. (2011) for more details).

 These centers and radii contain information about the displacement or